Rational sets in virtually abelian groups: languages and growth: Geodesic normal forms

 An analogous argument applies for the sets \(\mathrm{GF}(G/H)\) and for \(\mathrm{GF}(\mathcal{C})\), via Theorem \ref{thm:conjreps}. \end{proof}

-It follows as a corollary of Theorems \ref{thm:cosetreps} and \ref{thm:conjreps} that the standard, coset, and conjugacy growth series of $G$ are rational functions.
+It follows as a corollary of Theorems \ref{thm:cosetreps} and \ref{thm:conjreps} that the weighted standard, coset, and conjugacy growth series of $G$ are rational functions.
 See \cite{Evetts} for full details.
-We now complete the picture by demonstrating that any rational subset of $G$ also has rational growth series and is $m$-regular.
+We now complete the picture by demonstrating that any rational subset of $G$ also has rational weighted growth series and is $m$-regular.
 The following is a special case of Theorem 4.15 of \cite{EvettsLevine}.
 We include the proof here for completeness.

-\begin{theorem} If $V\subset G$ is coset-wise polyhedral then it has rational (relative) growth series. \end{theorem} \begin{proof} Fix a transversal $T$.
+\begin{theorem} Let G be a finitely generated virtually abelian group.
+If $V\subset G$ is coset-wise polyhedral then it has \(\N\)-rational (relative) weighted growth series. \end{theorem} \begin{proof} Fix a transversal $T$.
 For each $t\in T$, let $P_t\subset P$ denote the set of patterns $\pi$ with $\overline{\pi}\in\Z^kt$.
 The following subset of $S^*$ is a set of unique geodesics representatives for the elements of $V$.

-Applying $\phi_\pi$ to a component of this union yields a set $\phi_\pi(U^\pi)\cap \cA_\pi^{-1}(V_t)$, which is polyhedral (since $V_t$ is polyhedral), and therefore has rational growth series.
-Since the bijection $\phi_\pi$ is length-preserving (up to addition of a constant), each component of the union has rational growth series, and therefore so does $V$ itself. \end{proof}
+Applying $\phi_\pi$ to a component of this union yields a set $\phi_\pi(U^\pi)\cap \cA_\pi^{-1}(V_t)$, which is polyhedral (since $V_t$ is polyhedral), and therefore has \(\N\)-rational weighted growth series (by Proposition \ref{prop:growth2}).
+Since the bijection $\phi_\pi$ is length-preserving (up to addition of a constant), each component of the union has \(\N\)-rational weighted growth series, and therefore so does $V$ itself. \end{proof}